mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ```

 The final stream, `paidOrders`, contains all the orders that were paid at most five minutes after
-they arrived to the application.
+their arrival into the application.
 As we can see, we applied a joining sliding window of five minutes:

 ```scala
 val joinWindow = JoinWindows.of(Duration.of(5, ChronoUnit.MINUTES))
 ```

-As the stream-stream join uses the key of the messages during the joining, we only need to provide
-the mapping function of the joined values, other than the joining window.
+As the stream-stream join uses the key of the messages during the joining, we only need to provide the mapping function of the joined values, other than the joining window.

 To explain the semantic of the join, we can look at the following table.
-The first two columns
-represents the values of the messages in the two starting streams.
-For sake o simplicity, the key,
-aka the `OrderId`, is the same for all the messages.
-Moreover, the table represents the five minutes
-window, starting from the arrival of the first message:
+The first column mimics the passing of time, while the next two columns represent the values of the messages in the two starting streams.
+For sake o simplicity, the key, aka the `OrderId`, is the same for all the messages.
+Moreover, the table represents a five minutes window, starting from the arrival of the first message:

 | Timestamp | `ordersStream`    | `paymentsStream`       | Joined value   |
 |-----------|-------------------|------------------------|----------------|